tdbaoquyen/API-automationTest_RestAssured/README.md

 # API-automationTest_RestAssured
-Using Eclipse and Selenium to create a system for using a website to buy products online as: a Manager
+Using Eclipse and Rest Assured to create a system for using a website to buy products online as: a Manager